top of page

 "I woke up when I realised that the OA food mentality was identical to when I had my first eating disorder - anorexia."

-I subconciously felt very conflicted about the addiction theory of this program.
+I subconsciously felt very conflicted about the addiction theory of this program.
 It did not feel quite right.
-But the program disallows nuance - instead stating that this is the addiction talking.
+But the program disallows nuance - instead stating that any nod toward this is the addiction talking.

 However, sometimes I would eat sugary foods and feel absolutely fine afterward - satisfied, even.
 I was confused... was I an addict?